 Interest rate risk represents the Company's primary market risk exposure.
 The Company does not have material exposure to foreign currency exchange risk and does not maintain a trading portfolio.
-The Corporate Risk Committee of the Board of Directors annually reviews and approves the ALCO policy and the Derivatives and Hedging policy used to manage interest rate risk.
+The Corporate Risk Committee of the Board annually reviews and approves the ALCO policy and the Derivatives and Hedging policy used to manage interest rate risk.
 These policies set guidelines for balance sheet structure, which are designed to protect the Company from the impact that interest rate changes could have on net income, but it does not necessarily indicate the effect on future net interest income.
-Given the Company's mix of interest bearing liabilities and interest earning assets on December 31, 2017 and using changes in the interest rate environment over a one-year period, the net interest margin could be expected to decline in a falling interest rate environment and increase in a rising interest rate environment.
+Given the Company's mix of interest bearing liabilities and interest earning assets on December 31, 2018 and using changes in the interest rate environment over a one-year period, the net interest margin could be expected to decline in a falling interest rate environment and increase in a rising interest rate environment.
 Earnings can also be affected by the monetary and fiscal policies of the U.S. Government and its agencies, particularly the Federal Reserve Board.

-During 2017 the Federal Reserve Board's Federal Open Market Committee ("FOMC") raised interest rates by 25 basis points on three different occasions: March, June and December.
-The December increase ended the year with the target federal funds rate at a range of 1.25% to 1.50% and marked the fifth rate increase overall since December 2015.
-The FOMC sees the economy on "solid" footing amid continued strengthening in the labor market and a further expansion of household spending, while acknowledging that overall inflation, as well as inflation expectations, remain low.
-The updated economic projections released at the December meeting continue to project three rate hikes in 2018, while there was no change in the inflation forecast for 2018 and beyond.
-The Company's yield on earning assets increased 32 basis points during 2017.
-Contributing to this increase was the impact of the three 25 basis point FOMC rate increases during the year, as well as investment prepayment penalty income received in the third quarter of 2017.
-The rate paid on deposit accounts and purchased funds increased 18 basis points for 2017 mainly due to increased rates paid on brokered deposits and public fund accounts, including transactional accounts and time deposit accounts, as these accounts are typically higher priced and more sensitive to interest rates, as well as Libor based funding in the form of subordinated debentures.
+During 2018 the Federal Reserve Board's Federal Open Market Committee ("FOMC") raised interest rates by 25 basis points on four different occasions: March, June, September and December.
+The December increase ended the year with the target federal funds rate at a range of 2.25% to 2.50% and marked the ninth rate increase overall since liftoff in December 2015.
+The FOMC indicated in December that "the labor market has continued to strengthen and economic activity has been rising at a strong rate", while further stating that "household spending has continued to grow strongly, while growth of business fixed investment has moderated from its rapid pace earlier in the year".
+The updated economic projections released at the December meeting project two rate hikes in 2019 and one final hike in 2020.
+Additionally, the longer run Fed median forecast for the federal funds rate was decreased by 2 basis points to 2.80%.
+The Company's yield on earning assets increased 46 basis points during 2018.
+Contributing to this increase was the impact of the four 25 basis point FOMC rate increases during the year as well as the asset sensitive balance sheet for the Company.
+The commercial loan portfolio represents 88% of the total loan portfolio.
+Approximately 65% of the commercial loan portfolio are variable rate loans which are primarily indexed to prime, 30 day LIBOR and FHLBI indices.
+The rate paid on deposit accounts and purchased funds increased 36 basis points for 2018 mainly due to increased rates paid on public fund accounts, including transactional accounts and time deposit accounts, as these accounts are typically higher priced and more sensitive to interest rates, as well as LIBOR-based funding in the form of subordinated debentures and increases to the rates paid on jumbo time deposits (non-public) due mainly to product pricing decisions driven by liquidity needs and competitive pricing pressure.